Vivienne de Silva Boralessa

-She is an artist who had the good fortune to successfully engage in artistic activities until the age of radio, gramophone, cassette CD and the Internet, even at the age of eighty-seven years.

 While most of Boralessa's work was recorded on gramophone, she released a CD-based album containing her most popular tracks, entitled Sambudu Mangalle, in 2009, under Humali Records (formerly named K.B.
 Records) founded by her youngest son Kapila Boralessa.

 Early life

 Vivienne De Silva was born in 1930 to G.F. de Silva (owner/managing director of Safety Tours; a former manager at the De Zoysa Company and surveyor at the Ceylon Chamber of Commerce) and D.L.
 Sahabandu, in British Ceylon.

 An only child, Boralessa grew up in a family with close ties to the Ceylonese arts industry, primarily due to her father G.F. de Silva's work as a playwright and producer, and his patronage of the arts in general.
 Her first public performance took place in 1938, when she sang welcome songs for performances of two of her father's plays: The Sad State of Lanka and Election Echo, gaining the attention of her uncle, G.R.
 Edward, in the audience.
 Edward then convinced Boralessa's parents to allow him to perform a duet with her on Radio Ceylon later that year; she successfully auditioned for Radio Ceylon in 1940, before a panel consisting of Gunapala Malalasekera, S.L.B.
 Kapukotuwa, and B.S.
 Wijeyratne, becoming part of their in-house roster of live singers.

 As a child singer at Radio Ceylon, Boralessa would initially sing simpler songs, performing live with radio orchestras sourced by her father, quickly being promoted to an A-grade artist in late 1940.
 Her first solo song was Chandra de piya.
 By the mid-1940s, Boralessa was a fairly well-known artist, and had caught the attention of a number of more senior members of the local music industry - one of whom was Sunil Shantha, who visited Boralessa's home in 1946 to invite her to perform with him.
 Boralessa and her family accepted the offer, leading to the release of Ralle Nagenne that same year.